Aks-Dmv/TroGAN/README.md

 #### (Option 1) Using our pretrained CUT c2s model

-If you would like to retrain the cut model, However, if you would like to just download our pre-trained model, then it can be downloaded from here:
+If you would like to retrain the cut model, However, if you would like to just download our pre-trained model (cut.pth), then it can be downloaded from [here](https://drive.google.com/drive/folders/13X-b2YRVsb0MPEWXjtcVXB39yGHaSEJn?usp=sharing).

 #### (Option 2) Train CUT from scratch
 We have provided the datasets (generated from the quickdraw submodule as well as passing real horse images through the [photosketch pretrained model](https://www.ri.cmu.edu/wp-content/uploads/2019/01/Li-Mengtian-WACV-2019-Photo-Sketching.pdf)) used for training our cut model here: [cut_training_dataset](https://drive.google.com/drive/folders/1ShjmisBbIlUAVSskOl5i0k-6A8n_o-Tq?usp=sharing).